ckinateder/flower-dp/README.md

 cd flower-dp
 ```

-To install the packages, you can use virtualenv (for a lightweight setup) or Docker (recommended for continued use).
+To install the packages, you can use virtualenv (for a lighter setup) or Docker (recommended).

 ### virtualenv